julfy-bs/test-assignment-002/README.md

 ### `assets`

-The assets directory contains your uncompiled assets such as Stylus or Sass files, images, or fonts.
+The asset's directory contains your uncompiled assets such as Stylus or Sass files, images, or fonts.

 More information about the usage of this directory in [the documentation](https://nuxtjs.org/docs/2.x/directory-structure/assets).

 ### `components`

-The components directory contains your Vue.js components.
+The component's directory contains your Vue.js components.
 Components make up the different parts of your page and can be reused and imported into your pages, layouts and even other components.

 More information about the usage of this directory in [the documentation](https://nuxtjs.org/docs/2.x/directory-structure/components).